 Keywords: artificial intelligence data science network science social network analysis computational social science data mining

 Matteo Magnani, director of the Uppsala University Information Laboratory, graduated with honors in Computer Science at the University of Bologna in 2002.
 He studied at the University of Marne la Vallée (undergraduate level) and the Imperial College London (postgraduate research level).
 In 2006 he obtained a PhD in Computer Science (Bologna) where in 2011 he also graduated with honors in Violin.

 He has received a Rotary Prize for the best student of the Science Faculty, a Best Paper Award, a Funniest Presentation Award, a Best Poster award, some nominations as Best Reviewer, a Pedagogical Prize by the Students Union of the Faculty of Science and Technology (UTN), and a Best Young Chess Player Award at a competition with two participants - one not knowing how to play chess.
 The other.
 He is an Excellent Teacher (this is actually a real title in Sweden... update! - they have changed the title to a less embarrassing "Distinguished University Teacher", sounds much better I think) and a Docent (which is also some kind of Swedish recognition).

 Before joining Uppsala University he has held positions at the National Research Council in Pisa (third-level researcher - or "ricercatore di ultima", in Italian), at the University of Bologna in Italy (assistant professor), and at Aarhus University, Denmark (research assistant professor level).

-He has done research on Database and Information Management systems, specifically uncertain information management and multidimensional database queries, and is now active in Computational Social Science, Social Network analysis and Network Science.
+He has done research on Database and Information Management systems, specifically uncertain information management and multidimensional database queries, and is now active in Social Data Science, Social Network analysis and Network Science.
 He has written around 1.5 Kg of papers on these topics (when printed on heavy A4 size sheets) and he has an h-index.
 He has successfully attracted funding from Working Capital (Telecom Italia), FIRB (MIUR - Italian Ministry for education, University and Research), STINT (the Swedish foundation for cooperation in research and higher education), NOS-HS (the Joint Committee for Nordic research councils in the Humanities and Social Sciences), VR (Swedish Research Council), H2020 (Horizon 2020, EU) and CET (EU) schemes.